Our therapists and counselors at Evolution Counseling Services, LLC

 counseling services but also dance, fitness, baking/cooking, arts, travel, exploration, hobbies, skill-

 building and community engagement.

-Chelsey, ACT 360 Counselor, loves working with children and families to make a positive impact on their lives.
+Chelsey, Delinquency Prevention Counselor, loves working with children and families to make a positive impact on their lives.
 Chelsey earned her Bachelor of Arts Degree in interdisciplinary studies at Mount Aloysius College, minoring in Psychology and Criminology.
 Chelsey also earned her Criminal Justice Addictions Certificate at Mount Aloysius College.
 Chelsey is very passionate about helping others.
 Chelsey loves spending time with family and friends, babysitting, shopping, making others smile and going to the beach.

 Dan, B.A.
 FFT Therapist, grew up in the mountains

 of western Maryland and has been a resident of Blair County since 1988.

 Dan values his family time with them where they reside in Altoona.
 Dan